Hueristic-Devices/staging/_pages/prowater.md

 <br><h3>ProWater resupply kits</h3>

-<br><br><br><br>This is a resupply kit for your ProWater Drinking Water test kit.
+<br><br>This is a resupply kit for your ProWater Drinking Water test kit.

 <br>Every time you reorder a new set of reagents, you must recalibrate your smartphone.
 To help you do this, the resupply kit packs a set of calibration reagents and set of instructions.
 Please note, when you recalibrate, you are basically providing your smartphone with a colour-and-contaminant-concentration directory.
 The results of the ensuing tests will be as accurate as the directory, so please follow calibration instructions faithfully.
-Wash instruments with distilled water to eliminate contamination; measure exactly to get good calibration results.<br><br>br><br>
+Wash instruments with distilled water to eliminate contamination; measure exactly to get good calibration results.<br><br>